-Chemical adsorption (or chemisorption) measurement techniques, which also include reactions, are useful for evaluating physical and chemical properties of materials that are critical for process / reaction performance.
+Chemical adsorption (or chemisorption) measurement techniques, which also include reactions, are useful for evaluating the physical and chemical properties of materials that are critical for process/reaction performance.

-The characterizations can provide information on how the material should be used within a process or why a material has a given behaviour within a process.
+The characterizations can provide information on how the material should be used within a process or why the material has a given behavior within a process.

 In which industries are chemical adsorption analysis techniques used?

 Industries that deal with catalysts rely heavily on chemical adsorption techniques, generally automotive or petrochemical industries.
 Industries that use metals that can be oxidized or reduced may all benefit from chemical adsorption techniques and the field of battery research is another area that has utilized chemical adsorption techniques.

 How does chemisorption differ from physisorption?

 The terms 'chemisorption' and 'physisorption' are not strictly defined but generally refer to 'irreversible' and 'reversible' adsorption, respectively.
 In addition, the strength of adsorption associated with chemisorption is generally above 100 kJ/mole while the heats for physisorption are generally below 30 kJ/mole, although reversible adsorption can occur in the range of 80 kJ/mole.

 The consequence of this is that constant partial pressure of adsorptive gas is in equilibrium with the fluid in the adsorbed phase for physisorption.
 In chemisorption, gas can adsorb on a surface without a corresponding concentration of active gas in the bulk gas phase.

 Additionally, different results are obtained from physisorption analyses, such as pore size, pore-volume, BET surface area, and heat of adsorption.